m0ar/safe-streaming/_posts/2017-08-XX-take-is-hard.md

 cannot implement it with linear streams.

 `zip` will remain tricky because it's locked until we can `take` properly, since it suffers from the same problems.
-An different approach all together could include encoding the stream length in the types; this would be nice in the sense that we could define `zip` only on streams of equal length.
-On the other hand, this would probably not be very practical nor fit the programming model particularly well since we often _leverage_ that streams are of different lengths, and often simply don't know beforehand.
+A different approach all together could include encoding the stream length in the types; this would be nice in the sense that we could define `zip` only on streams of equal length.
+On the other hand, it would probably not be very practical, nor fit the programming model particularly well since we often _leverage_ that streams are of different lengths, and often simply don't know beforehand.